 - 1/2 cup arugula, roughly chopped

-- Adjust toaster oven settings and preheat to 350 F. Grease donut pan well with cooking spray.
-Crack one egg into a ramekin and carefully pour it into a donut pan cavity.
-Gently drag a toothpick through the yolk, left to right to break it up and spread a bit.
+- Crack one egg into a ramekin and carefully pour into a donut pan cavity.
+Poke or drag a toothpick through the yolk to spread it a bit.
 Repeat with remaining egg.
-Sprinkle eggs with salt and pepper.
+Season eggs with salt and pepper.

-- While the eggs are cooking stir together the mashed avocado, sliced grape tomatoes and chopped arugula.
+- In a small bowl stir together the mashed avocado, sliced tomatoes, and arugula.
 Season with salt and pepper to taste.

-- To assemble sandwiches: Place a cooked egg in each bottom bagel half.
-If the bagel’s center hole is to large just slice the egg in half to fit.
-Spoon avocado mixture into the bagel tops, pressing it into the empty cavity with the back of the spoon.
+- Spoon avocado mixture into the bagel tops, pressing it into the empty cavity with the back of the spoon.
 Sandwich the bagel tops and bottoms together and enjoy.

 If you are using a toaster oven and prefer a hot bagel over cooled eggs, cook your eggs first and then toast the bagels.

 Nutritional information includes one scooped-out pretzel style bagel, you can reduce the calories and increase the fiber by substituting a whole grain sprouted bagel.

 Save scooped-out bagel pieces for making croutons or breadcrumbs.

 Cooked egg may have a thin egg white film in the center, use your fingers or a knife to remove before assembling sandwiches if desired.

 Nutritional Information is an estimate for 1 Bagel Egg Sandwich.